Skip to main content

 For it was not long

-Before the cats noticed me there.
+Before the cats gave me a hard stare.

-They started hissing and caterwauling.
+They started hissing and caterwauling;

 I obviously wasn’t welcome there.